Introduction to performance tuning for SharePoint Online

 The other thing that can slow down server interactions is cache misses.
 Unlike on-premises SharePoint, there is a slim chance that you will hit the same server for a page that you have visited previously; this makes object caching obsolete.

 With on-premises SharePoint that doesn't make use of a WAN, you may use a high-speed connection between datacenter and end users.
 Generally, things are easy to manage from a network perspective.

 With SharePoint Online, there are a few more factors to consider; for example:

 Regardless of which version of SharePoint (and which network) you are using, things that will typically cause the network to be busy include:

 Large physical distance to the server

-One feature that you can leverage in SharePoint Online is the Microsoft CDN (Content Delivery Network).
+One feature that you can use in SharePoint Online is the Microsoft CDN (Content Delivery Network).
 A CDN is basically a distributed collection of servers deployed across multiple datacenters.
 With a CDN, content on pages can be hosted on a server close to the client even if the client is far away from the originating SharePoint Server.
-Microsoft will be using this more in the future to store local instances of pages which cannot be customized, for example the SharePoint Online admin home page.
+Microsoft will be using this more in the future to store local instances of pages that cannot be customized, for example the SharePoint Online admin home page.
 For more information about CDNs, see Content delivery networks.